Azure Security

 --value "$(Build.BuildId)" --label prod --yes

 Export the running state back to a file for drift detection — diff the export against Git in CI and fail the build if someone made an out-of-band portal edit.
 The --export-as-reference and content-type flags preserve Key Vault references and feature flags through a round-trip, so config-as-code survives import/export cycles intact.
+A config-as-code pipeline has a handful of required gates:

 8. SDK integration for .NET and ASP.NET Core with health checks